IxeYgrek/BeamMP-Web-Interface/README.md

 • Open the Web server port to make your site accessible on the Internet.

+## Installation guide
+**HELP : If you need help with the installation, don't hesitate to contact me on the dedicated Telegram channel: https://t.me/+VwELwQa3Cb8yMjhk**

 # To-do list

 **Here are the things I'd like to add.
 But I don't promise to ever do it (especially the installation script)**